Andrevitali/g8-2024-website/_pages/theapp.markdown

 <img title="Ranking" align="left" width="200px" style="margin: 0px 35px 0px 0px;" src="assets/images/ranking.png">

 Once you have chosen your desired dish and filters, you land on a new page that shows you the **top ten restaurants** selected by the ranking algorithm.
-The restaurants are sorted in descending order based on their **CraveIT score**, relative to your target dish, which ranges from a minimum of 1 to a maximum of 10.
+The restaurants are sorted in descending order based on their **CraveIT score**, relative to your target dish, which ranges from a minimum of 0 to a maximum of 10.
 <br>
 <br>
 Additionally, by clicking on the **drop-down menu** next to the restaurant's name, the app show its CraveIT score, address, phone number, and price range; furthermore, a map at the bottom of the box will display its geolocation.
 <br>
 <br>
 Ready to start your culinary journey?
-For more comprehensive information about the restaurant that grabbed your attention, simply click on the its name and you will be redirected to the ‘Restaurant details’ section.
+For more comprehensive information about the restaurant that grabbed your attention, simply click on the name and you will be redirected to the ‘Restaurant details’ section.
 <br>
 <br>
 <br>